contentauth/c2pa-python/docs/usage.md

         # First parameter can be mimetype or extension of the file
         # But in any case we need something to identify the file type
         with Reader("image/jpeg", stream) as reader:
-            # Print the JSON for a manifest.
+            # Print manifest store as JSON, as extracted by the Reader
             print("manifest store:", reader.json())

             # Get the active manifest.